rur/good/starter/README.md

 # Good Starter

-Built-in boilerplate page setup templates.
+Built-in page boilerplate templates

 ## Usage

-These templates can be used with the `good page` command like so
+These templates should be used with the `good page` command like so

 ```bash
 good page ./my_site newpagename --starter :bootstrap5/layout
 ```

-The leading colon ':' character tells the tool to look at the embedded starter templates.
+The leading colon ':' character tells the tool to look at the embedded templates.

 ## Available Templates

 ### Basic (default)

-A good staring point when you want to build a custom page, or use a specific GUI toolkit.
+A good staring point when you want to build a custom layout.

 ```
 ... --starter :basic